aaron-613/solace-logging-config/README.md

 ## Supplied Functionality

-The rules configurations do basically the same thing:
+The 3 different rules configurations for the different Syslog engines do basically the same thing:

 - Listen on 3 different inbound TCP ports, one each for `dev`, `test`, and `prod`, beause that's awesome/advanced!
   - rsyslog: 51400 (dev), 51401 (test), 51402 (prod)